 At Darton Primary School the planning and teaching of computing is an essential part of the curriculum; a subject that not only stands alone but is woven and should be an integral part of all learning.
-Our computing curriculum incorporates the objectives from the National Curriculum and is organised into four sectors, which are E-safety, technology, networks and software, algorithms and multimedia.
+Our computing curriculum incorporates the objectives from the National Curriculum and is organised into four sectors, which are online-safety, technology, networks and software, algorithms and multimedia.

 In Key Stage 1 the children will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
 They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
 They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
 Each of these skills will be taught through exciting half termly units.